Fire stopping

 Fire protection gap sealing

-Building structures are very often separated from each other by gaps, which in some cases are in the border of the fire zones.
-In the case of fire zone boundaries, fixed and movement gaps typically can be in the basic structures of fire zones boundaries.
-The basic types generally are: slab-slab (horizontal seal), wall-wall (vertical seal), wall-slab (vertical or horizontal seal).
+Building structures are very often separated from each other by gaps, which in some cases are on the border of the fire zones.
+On the fire zone boundaries the gaps can be typically fix or moving.
+The basic configurations generally are slab-slab (horizontal gap), wall-wall (vertical gap), and wall-slab (vertical or horizontal gap).

 Architectural gap sealing: